 US firms are growing deep roots in London by hiring and promoting local talent, data from The Lawyer shows.
 Which firms are growing their own and which are still intent on buying in laterals?

-The growing risk of hacking download subscription
+The myth of the compensation culture download subscription

 There is a perception that anyone who has suffered a personal injury can seek compensation, but there needs to be someone at fault.